drootang/bak/README.md

     -rw-r--r--  1 drootang  staff     0B Feb 17 22:58 a.240217-225813.bak
     -rw-r--r--  1 drootang  staff     0B Feb 17 22:58 a.240217-225815.bak
     -rw-r--r--  1 drootang  staff     0B Feb 17 22:53 bc

+## Advantages of `bak` over `cp`

+`bak` will never overwrite anything.
+Unless you have `cp` aliased to `cp -i`, you run the risk of accidentally overwriting something important while using `cp` to manage local file versions.

+When restoring a previously backed-up file, `bak` only requires one command where `cp` would require two.

+## Notes

+The existence of this script should not be taken as an endorsement of haphazard backup strategies nor inefficient workflows.
+Sometimes you just need to be *sure* a copy of a file is around, or need quick old-school local versioning.